jpodgorny/torus_integrator/README.md

 ## Dependencies

 The module uses [AstroPy](https://www.astropy.org/) for reading the FITS files and storing the ASCII files.
 It also requires the "visibility_line.txt" to be in the local directory.
+See the routine headers for all required libraries.

 ## References